CLARIN-IS Repository

 • MT: Moses-SMT 1.0

 Speech recognition is when spoken language is transformed into text.
+Various corpora and language models exist that can be used in the development of speech recognition tools.
+The corpus can be found under Corpora related to speech recognition, but the language models are here below.
 The repository contains various recipes developed for the software Kaldi and other environments for developing speech recognisers.
-The scripts present different approaches for training speech recognisers.
+The scripts present different approaches for training speech recognisers by integrating corpora and language models

 Punctuation Model (“Greinarmerkingarlíkanið”) is a Python package for punctuating Icelandic text and is very useful for punctuating texts from speech recognisers.
-6-GRAM Language Model in Icelandic for NeMo (“Íslenskt 6-stæðu mállíkan fyrir NeMo”) is an N-gram language model based on binary formatted words that is intended for language recognisers developed within the NVIDIA-NeMo-environment.
 Heyra is an Android application for language recognition.

 Recipes